 Site Preparation That Sets the Foundation Right

-Excavation shapes the ground to support driveways, building pads, utility trenches, and land development layouts.
-In this part of Montana, frost heave and seasonal water movement affect how deep footings need to go and how drainage gets routed away from structures.
-The work includes stripping topsoil, cutting into slopes, removing boulders, and compacting fill so the surface stays stable under load.
-Grading ensures water flows away from foundations and access routes remain passable year-round.
+Excavation plays a vital role in shaping the land to support driveways, building pads, utility trenches, and efficient land development layouts.
+In this part of Montana, factors such as frost heave and seasonal water movement must be considered to determine how deep footings need to go and how to effectively route drainage away from structures.
+Our work includes stripping topsoil, cutting into slopes, removing boulders, and compacting fill to ensure the surface remains stable under load.
+Thorough grading guarantees that water flows away from foundations, keeping access routes passable year-round.

-If you're planning a build or need land leveled for access, reach out to discuss what the site requires and how the excavation will be staged.
+If you're planning a build or need land leveled for access, don’t hesitate to reach out to discuss your specific site requirements.
+At AEO Contracting, we are dedicated to providing comprehensive excavation solutions that make your project seamless and successful.

 What the Work Involves and What Changes Afterward